DC801/BM-Badge/SD_Card/MAGE/README.md

 You can add additional animations after the first three, too, as you like.

 Keep in mind that these animations can only be deliberately triggered by scripts, either for an arbitrary number of loops with [`PLAY_ENTITY_ANIMATION`](#play_entity_animation), or indefinitely with [`SET_ENTITY_CURRENT_ANIMATION`](#set_entity_current_animation).

-For the latter action, any animation set this way will be aborted by the walk animation when the character entity attempts to move, and the entity will return to its idle after the walk motion is ended.
+> Any animation set this way will be overridden by the walk animation if the character entity is compelled to move, and the entity will return to its idle after the walk motion is completed.
+(Teleports don't count as "movement" in this case because entities don't switch to their walking animation when teleported.)

 #### Animation Transitions and Vamping